SimeonHristov99/Additional_Resources/CS_Winter_20-21/README.md

-# Functional Programming, Computer Science, Winter Semester, 2020-2021
+# Functional Programming, Computer Science, Winter Semester 2020-2021

 # Algorithm for solving Racket exercises
     - What is the name of the procedure?